Information-Theoretic Storage Cost in Sentence Comprehension: Experiments and Results

 \subsubsection{Statistical analysis}

-Following standard statistical model comparison and prior work on naturalistic reading-time analysis~\citep[a.o.,][]{frank-bod-2011,goodkind-bicknell-2018,wilcox-etal-2023-testing}, we test whether adding storage cost measures to a baseline linear regression model improves reading-time prediction.
+Following standard statistical model comparison and prior work on naturalistic reading-time analysis~\citep[e.g.,][]{frank-bod-2011,goodkind-bicknell-2018,wilcox-etal-2023-testing}, we test whether adding storage cost measures to a baseline linear regression model improves reading-time prediction.
 The baseline model includes word positions (in the sentence and document), word length (the number of characters), unigram surprisal, and GPT-2 surprisal.
 DLT storage is calculated as the number of unseen tokens whose co-dependents are already seen at a given word.
 To obtain these dependencies, we use UD parses in Natural Stories~\citep{futrell-etal-2021}, and parses generated by \texttt{Stanza}~\citep{qi-etal-2020} for OneStop.
 Unigram surprisal is estimated using the implementation by \citet{oh-etal-2024} on approximately 33 billion pre-tokenized tokens from the Pile dataset~\citep{gao-etal-2020}.
-For GPT-2 surprisal, we use the 124M-parameter GPT-2~\citep{radford-etal-2019},\footnote{\url{https://huggingface.co/openai-community/gpt2}} as it is a better predictor of reading times than larger models~\citep{oh-schuler-2023,shain-etal-2024}.
+For GPT-2 surprisal, we use the 124M-parameter GPT-2~\citep{radford-etal-2019}, as it is a better predictor of reading times than larger models~\citep{oh-schuler-2023,shain-etal-2024}.
 To estimate GPT-2 surprisal, we use a context of up to 1,024 preceding tokens and adopt whitespace-trailing decoding~\citep{oh-schuler-2024}, which reassigns the probability of a leading whitespace to the preceding word.
 We include spillover terms for word length, unigram surprisal, GPT-2 surprisal, and both storage measures.
 All predictors are $z$-scored.
 Note that the storage measures are not highly correlated with other predictors.
-The full correlation matrix is provided in~\cref{fig:large_cor} of~\cref{app:cor}.
+The full correlation matrix is provided in~\cref{fig:large_cor} of~\cref{app:cor}.\footnote{ As information storage exhibits high autocorrelation ($r = 0.85$ in both datasets), we compute the Variance Inflation Factor (VIF) for all predictors to ensure that multicollinearity does not destabilize the regression estimates.
+The VIF values peak at approximately 3.8 for information storage and its spillover term.
+This remains well below the conservative threshold of 5, which indicates that essentially no additional confounding collinearity exists. }

 To assess the predictive power of the storage measures for reading-time variance, we evaluate the change in predictive power under four conditions: (i) adding information storage to the baseline (\Info), (ii) adding DLT storage to the baseline (\DLT), (iii) adding information storage to the baseline that already includes DLT storage (\DLTInfo), and (iv) adding DLT storage to the baseline that already includes information storage (\InfoDLT).
 Conditions \Info and \DLT test the independent contribution of each measure, while \DLTInfo and \InfoDLT test whether each measure provides additional predictive power when the other is controlled for.